FHU/2023-os-memes/_posts/2023-03-02-tbone68-tlb-or-multi-tier-pages-meme.md

 ---
-title:
+title: TLB and bits
-author:
+author: Griz
-image:
+image: different_bits.jpg
-chapter:
+chapter: 19
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Overall, the number of bits in a TLB is usually limited by the hardware constraints and the specific needs of the system.
+The TLB size, bit format, and organization can all impact the performance and efficiency of memory management operations.